 A classic and perfect combination!
 These Homemade Soft Pretzels pair perfectly with my Pretzel Cheese Sauce Trio!
-These pretzels are soft on the inside and crisp and golden on the outside.
+This easy pretzels recipe is soft on the inside and crisp and golden on the outside.
 Give this perfect party appetizer a try!

 How Do You Make Homemade Soft Pretzels?

-In my experience, when I ask people if they have ever made homemade soft pretzels their answer is usually, no. The reasoning being that they are too difficult.
-Making pretzels is no more difficult than making bread.
+In my experience, when I ask people if they have ever made a homemade soft pretzels recipe their answer is usually, no. The reasoning being that they are too difficult.
+Making this homemade pretzel recipe is no more difficult than making bread.
 The dough is similar, and there is only a couple extra steps involved.
-Those being boiling in baking soda, and forming the dough into a classic pretzel shape.
+Those extras being boiling in baking soda, and forming the pretzel dough into a classic pretzel shape.

 That’s it!
 Now you have to patiently wait for them to bake and be ready to eat.
 This, to me, is the hardest part!

 I am obsessed with homemade soft pretzels and cheese.
 There really is no more dynamic combo.
 I feature three incredible cheese sauces: Beer Cheese, Chipotle Queso and Classic American in my Cheese Sauce Trio Recipe.
 All three of these cheese sauce make a great pairing with these soft pretzels.
 Another great option is honey or Dijon mustard!